 Chicago Party Aunt Soundtrack: Every Song in Season 1, Episode 6 “Twenty-Six Point Tattoo”

 - “Rhythm of the Night” by Debarge (00:18): Diane hears music by “El Barge.”
 Daniel mistakes “Debarge” for “da barge” like he’s in a frickin’ Chris Farley Saturday Night Live Super Fans skit.
-The music scores a finish line sequence featuring a very tired Mark (Ike Barinholtz) and plays again at 20:30.
+The track scores a finish line sequence featuring a very tired Mark (Ike Barinholtz) and plays again at 20:30.